Ocelot-Social-Community/ocelot.social/docs/en/contribute/README.md

 - register as a user
 - add a profile picture, your approximate location and other information about yourself to your user profile
 - write readable and reader-friendly posts, add a picture and hashtags
-- comment on other users' posts
+- comment on other users’ posts
 - recommend posts that are worth reading
 - follow users
 - create a group and invite members